csae1152/FarmHandSqubs/README.md

 6. Enter the following command into the console URL: http://localhost:8080/farm

-7. run docker to create an iso.
+7. run docker to create an iso image.

 8. docker run -p 9000:8000 <farmhands>` to run as a docker image.